 For those who don’t already rely on their mobile phones enough, the TaskOne G3 case turns a smartphone into a Leatherman.
 It includes 22 tools and a mount for attaching saw blades.
 So you can now use your phone to cut, saw, grip, and screw things – then open a beer after your hard work. £79.99. thetasklab.com

 If your choice of action camera is more defined by durability, audio and picture quality, consider Garmin’s Virb cameras.
-Garmin has updated its excellent rugged and waterproof (to 50m) Virb cams, with new X and XE models which differ in HD levels.
+Garmin continues to upgrade its excellent rugged and waterproof (to 50m) Virb cams.

 This blackbox server will wirelessly stream information from onboard instruments to mobiles, tablets and laptops.
 The splash-proof wrist case included helps promote wearable navigation – the viewing of instrument, charting and AIS data on deck via apps on your smartphone.
 Aquawear aslo creates a wifi hotspot for the whole crew. £264. digitalyacht.co.uk